UBC-MOAD/docs/python_packaging/pkg_structure.rst

 It is generated using the :command:`python3 -m pip list --format=freeze` command.
-When new package dependenies are added to the project, or the dev environment is updated via :command:`conda update --all`, a new :file:`requirements.txt` file should be generated and merged with the previously committed version so that the dev environment changes are tracked by Mercurial.
+When new package dependenies are added to the project, or the dev environment is updated via :command:`conda update --all`, a new :file:`requirements.txt` file should be generated and merged with the previously committed version so that the dev environment changes are tracked by Git.

 Package Sub-Directories